Alef Bet Montessori School

 Can you tell me about the process of founding the school?

 Most parents who look at a Montessori school have to make the choice – am I going to a Montessori school or am I going to a Jewish school?
 And my goal was to combine the two with a full Hebrew language program and to make it available for our community.
-This is a nonprofit that I founded in 2005 … So, you have in our community a very special building that is built for a Montessori school for progressive education for the Jewish community.
+This is a nonprofit that I founded in 2005 … So, you have in our community a very special building that is built for a Montessori school for advanced tactile education for the Jewish community.
 That’s pretty rare.

 You were the recipient of the 2023 Shine A Light on Antisemitism Civic Courage Award after battling some local issues relating to antisemitism.
 Can you tell me about that?